adaltas/node-csv-docs/src/md/parse/options/columns.md

 # Option columns

-The `column` option generates record in the form of object literals.
+The `columns` option generates record in the form of object literals.
 By default, the parser generates records in the form of arrays.
 Its associate value may takes multiple forms:

 * [`true`](#as-true)
   Infer the columns names from the first line.